 To ease your mind (and wallet) about these expenses, though, we called upon an expert to break down everything that goes into the cost of a wedding dress—plus, a few tips on how to save a bit of money.
 Read on to learn more and be sure to take notes!

 Meet the Expert

-While it’s not technically part of your actual wedding day look, cleaning and preserving your dress is something to budget for.
-Whether you’re looking to donate, resell, or alter and wear again, you’ll want to get the dress professionally cleaned after your day of dancing and celebrating.
-Since the average cost of preservation may be between $250 to $750, it's a significant expense you’ll want to account for.
+While it’s not technically part of your actual wedding day look, cleaning and preserving your dress is something to keep in mind.
+Whether you’re looking to donate, sell, or alter and wear again, you’ll want to get your gown professionally cleaned after you say "I do."
+Specifically, set aside $250 to $750 for dress preservation if you're looking to take this route.

 Looking for other ways to save while searching for your wedding dress?
 Try shopping for ready-to-wear looks instead of actual bridal brands.
 Olukoya notes that ready-to-wear bridal pieces are much cheaper since the design patterns can be easily replicated for mass production.
 Additionally, with online boutiques, seasonal sample sales, and the option to rent designer gowns, there are many ways for brides on a budget to save.
 Whether you choose to buy simple and add the glam, shop non-bridal, or borrow, your perfect dress is never out of reach.